Volume 39-Report No. 42 • October 22, 2014

 DISTRICT REPRESENTED: Second Middlesex. – Consisting of the cities of Cambridge, wards 9 to 11, inclusive, Medford and Somerville, and the town of Winchester, precincts 4 to 7, inclusive, in the county of Middlesex.

-This week, Beacon Hill Roll Call looks at Question One, one of the four questions on the ballot that will be decided directly by the voters in November.
+This week, Beacon Hill Roll Call looks at Question 4, one of the four questions on the ballot that will be decided directly by the voters in November.

 Here are the official arguments, gathered by the secretary of state, by each side of the question: